 Royal Albert is known for producing many dinnerware patterns featuring roses and other flowers.
 They are all brightly hued and add a touch of romance to a table.

 Queen Victoria by Herend

-This pattern combines botanical elements, Asian influence and the classic look of a white ground with gold trim.
+This pattern combines botanical elements, Asian influence, and the classic look of white ground with gold trim.
 It is both colorful and elegant.

 08 of 12